rahul-gharat/dronahq-docs/docs/automation_test_publish_rollback.md

 With the power of automation, you possess the flexibility to roll back to any previous version that was published earlier.
 This enables you to gracefully revert to a known state, ensuring smooth operation and easy recovery.

 To initiate a rollback, simply direct your attention to the 'Roll Back' column and click on the `arrow` next to the desired version.

+### Version Preview

 Alternatively, for a sneak peek at the structure of a specific version, click on the `eye` icon under the 'Preview' column.

 <figure>
   <Thumbnail src="/img/automation/test-publish-rollback/version-preview.png" alt="Version Preview" width='80%'/>